 During Love Island, there are frequent rematching processes.
 A liked X, but A now likes Y. Sometimes these recoupling ceremonies become very, very embarrassing.
 Sometimes even mortifying.
 So bad that you think you might die of embarrassment.
 And the Sims can actually die of embarrassment, so if at any point your Sims characters are brutally rejected in a recoupling ceremony, you might find this cheat useful.
 Use ‘sims.add_buff buff_mortified’ to kill your Sim if their crush insults them so badly they can never recover.

 Another crucial cheat – if you’re being Love Island-accurate – is sunburn.
 All your lovely contestants are going to get progressively darker, more orange, or red during their time in the villa.
 Use ‘cas.fulleditmode’ to edit a Sim to get them nice and crispy after several weeks in the sun.
 If you’d like to browse other Sim 4 cheats to see if anything else might come in useful, we have a bunch of them.

 So you’ve made your house and Sims look the part.
 But how about actually playing a Love Island experience?
 Never fear, creative internet forums are here.
 Scarlet-V Games made a challenge that you can find here to make your own Love Island in the game.
 Winner takes all – and by all, I mean they become your main Sims family.
 The rules are pretty similar to real Love Island: don’t leave the house, Sims sleep in the same bed as their partner, no physical fights, etc. Scarlet-V has done a great job replicating the atmosphere of the real villa, so if you want to control your own little experiment, give the challenge a go.

 And before we go, a disclaimer: as with all mods, be cautious about what you download to your PC!
 You don’t want any of those nasty viruses.
-With great mods come great responsibility.
+With great Sims 4 mods comes great responsibility.